Invest in U.S. Jobs

 Floating Share Widget

-NRF supports policies that promote efficiency in taxes and regulation to generate investment and create jobs.
-At 35 percent, the U.S. corporate tax rate is the highest of any major industrialized nation and hampers job creation by keeping U.S. companies from being competitive in the global economy.
-NRF supports comprehensive tax reform that would eliminate tax breaks that benefit only a few industries in return for lower rates for all businesses, including both corporations and small businesses.
-NRF strongly opposes any form of value added tax or consumption tax, which would be devastating for the consumer spending that makes up two-thirds of the U.S. economy and the millions of jobs supported by that spending.
-And NRF wants to level the playing field on sales tax by letting states require online sellers to collect sales tax the same as local stores, ending the unfair Internet price advantage that makes it increasingly difficult for Main Street merchants to keep their doors open and continue creating local jobs.
+NRF supports policies that promote efficiency in taxes and regulation in order to generate investment and create jobs.
+Among the best examples is comprehensive tax reform, which eliminated tax breaks that benefited only a few industries and used the money saved to reduce tax rates for all businesses.
+The previous U.S. corporate tax rate of 35 percent, which was the highest of any major industrialized nation and hampered job creation by keeping U.S. companies from being competitive in the global economy, has been lowered to 21 percent, and small business “pass throughs” now receive a 20 percent deduction.
+Retailers were able to avoid proposals for both a consumption tax that would have been devastating for consumer spending (similar to a European value added tax) and a “border adjustment” tax that would have driven up the price of imported merchandise.
+In another victory, the U.S. Supreme Court has ruled that states can require online sellers to collect sales tax the same as local stores, ending an unfair internet price advantage that made it increasingly difficult for Main Street merchants to keep their doors open and continue creating local jobs.

-- Sales Tax Fairness – The jobs created by Main Street retailers and the contributions they make to their communities should be protected by requiring online sellers to collect sales tax the same as local stores.
+- Sales Tax Fairness – The Supreme Court has helped protect the jobs created by Main Street retailers and the contributions they make to their communities by requiring online sellers to collect sales tax the same as local stores.

-- Regulatory Reform – Policymakers should eliminate or streamline federal regulations that interfere with job creation and economic growth.
+- Regulatory Reform – Policymakers have begun eliminating and streamlining federal regulations that interfere with job creation and economic growth, and should continue to do so.

 The NRF Retail Opportunity Index encourages Congress to: